There’s no doubt that living off grid is eco-friendly. But is it really a practical solution for most of us?

 2. Self-sufficient gardens are possible, even in towns

 As James Strawbridge, a sustainable living expert, explains, even an urban garden can grow an incredible amount of food.
 You can grow a lot indoors during the winter, in a conservatory, or by using a glass bell to protect small plants from the cold.
-Keeping an eye out for foraging opportunities in towns (think: dandelions for jelly, tea and leaves for salad; nettles for soup, mushrooms, chestnuts, etc) can help you
+Keep an eye out for foraging opportunities in towns.
+Think:

 3. Off grid land is way cheaper

-Here’s a big benefit of off grid living: if you’re planning to buy your own plot and build your own totally off grid house, you should know that land that’s not connected to the grid or water system will be much cheaper.
-It just makes sense – connecting to the grid costs money, and if you’re not using those services, land that’s further out of the system will obviously come with a lower price.
+Yep, it’s true.
+Land that’s not connected to the grid or water system will be much cheaper.
+It just makes sense.
+Connecting to the grid costs money, and if you’re not using those services, land that’s further out of the system will obviously come with a lower price.
 You’ll also save money on energy and water bills, too.

-That being said, your start up costs, such as buying and installing off-grid systems like PV arrays and water treatment equipment can be expensive initially, but ultimately, you’ll be saving money in the long run.
+That being said, your start up costs, such as buying and installing off-grid systems like PV arrays and water treatment equipment can be expensive initially.
+But ultimately, you’ll be saving money in the long run.
+And you’ll be free from the control and price hikes of the utility companies.

 4. You’ll need a backup